small-tech/site.js/README.md

 ### Linux

 Any recent Linux distribution should work.
-However, Site.js is most thoroughly tested at Small Technology Foundation on Ubuntu 20.04/Pop!_OS 20.04 (development and staging) and Ubuntu 18.04 LTS (production).
+However, Site.js is most thoroughly tested on Ubuntu-esque distributions (development and staging) and Ubuntu LTS (production).

 There are builds available for x64, ARM, and ARM64.